DeKoi-IL/DeFocuser-Lite/README.md

 <img width="617" height="702" alt="image" src="https://github.com/user-attachments/assets/d24b0105-2b52-49c5-b18a-e582102fa68a" />

 ## Disclaimer
-This is NOT a begginer friendly project, since its all SMD components.
+This is NOT a beginner friendly project, since its all SMD components.
 But this also is not a hard SMD project, just need the right tools.
 Mainly a hot plat and\or hot air gun.
 This is one of my first SMD projects, and im positive this has a LOT of room for improvement.